Vijećnica

-Sarajevo City Hall (Bosnian, Croatian and Serbian: Gradska vijećnica Sarajevo / Градска вијећница Сарајево), known as Vijećnica, is located in the city of Sarajevo, Bosnia and Herzegovina.
+Sarajevo City Hall (Bosnian, Croatian and Serbian: Gradska vijećnica Sarajevo / Градска вијећница Сарајево), known as Vijećnica (Вијећница), is located in the city of Sarajevo, Bosnia and Herzegovina.
 It was designed in 1891 by the Czech architect Karel Pařík, but criticisms by the minister, Baron Béni Kállay, caused him to stop working on the project.
 It was initially the largest and most representative building of the Austro-Hungarian period in Sarajevo and served as the city hall.

-The building was reopened on 9 May 2014.
+The building was reopened on July 17th, 2014.
 It is the current seat and headquarters of the Mayor of Sarajevo, as well as the Sarajevo City Council.

 History

 Alexander Wittek, who worked on the project in 1892 and 1893, fell ill and died in 1894 in Graz, and the work was completed by Ćiril Iveković.
-The edifice was built in a stylistic blend of historical eclecticism, predominantly in the pseudo-Moorish expression, for which the stylistic sources were found in the Islamic art of Spain and North Africa.
+The edifice was built in a stylistic blend of historical eclecticism, predominantly in the pseudo-Moorish, also known as Moorish Revival, expression, for which the stylistic sources were found in the Islamic art of Spain and North Africa.

 Building works began in 1892 and were completed in 1894, at a cost of 984,000 crowns, with 32,000 crowns provided for fixtures and fittings.
+It was formally opened 20 April 1896, and handed over to the City Authority.

+Archduke Franz Ferdinand of Austria and his wife Sophie, Duchess of Hohenberg attended a reception at the town hall on Sunday 28 June 1914.
+Following the reception they left in a motorcade and were both fatally shot near the Latin Bridge by Gavrilo Princip.

-It was formally opened 20 April 1896, and handed over to the City Authority, which occupied the property until 1949, when it was handed over to the National and University Library of Bosnia and Herzegovina.
+In 1949 it was handed over to the National and University Library of Bosnia and Herzegovina.

-On 25 August 1992, Serbian shelling during the Siege of Sarajevo caused the complete destruction of the library; among the losses were about 700 manuscripts and incunabula and a unique collection of Bosnian serial publications, some from the middle of the 19th century Bosnian cultural revival.
+On 25 August 1992, Serb shelling during the Siege of Sarajevo caused the complete destruction of the library; among the losses were about 700 manuscripts and incunabula and a unique collection of Bosnian serial publications, some from the middle of the 19th century Bosnian cultural revival.
 Before the attack, the library held 1.5 million volumes and over 155,000 rare books and manuscripts.
 Some citizens and librarians tried to save some books while they were under sniper fire, at least one person died.
+The majority of the books were not saved from the flames.